30 Famous UFO Incidents Throughout History

 Year: 1948

 Four Kentucky Air National Guard P-51 Mustangs were sent up to investigate when a bright cone-shaped object was seen by control tower personnel at Godman Army Airfield.
 The Mustang pilots spotted the object, but three turned back due to the high altitude.
 Capt.
 Thomas Mantell Jr., flying the fourth plane, wanted to get a better look and continued to pursue the object.
 He died when his plane crashed.
-The Gold Standard website says the incident seemed mysterious at the time but information later suggested the object may have been a secret “Skyhook” high-altitude balloon.
+According to the HowStuffWorks website, the incident seemed mysterious at the time but information later suggested the object may have been a secret “Skyhook” high-altitude balloon.

 Los Alamos, 1949